mlcommons/ck/docs/mlperf-education-workgroup.md

 # MLPerf education workgroup

-Please use [this Google form](https://forms.gle/i5gCDtBC8gMtcvRw6) to join!
+Please use [this Google form](https://forms.gle/i5gCDtBC8gMtcvRw6) to join and stay informed about our activities!

 ## Mission